 In turn, this decreases the problem of the client pulling out of rehabilitation treatment before they have recovered, which can often happen.
 The stronger the bond between client and therapist, the more likely the client is to continue treatment and improve their chances of success.

-The other important benefit to animal-assisted intervention during addiction treatment is in improving the client’s range of emotional responses.
+The other important benefit of animal-assisted intervention during addiction treatment is in improving the client’s range of emotional responses.

 Client’s suffering from substance abuse or trauma disorder often experience a reduced range of emotional responses and have difficulty experiencing and processing their emotions.
 When their treatment incorporates animal-assisted therapy, it can help to regulate their emotional responses to situations.